wslyvh/AmsterdamBlockchainWeek/events/EthCC-Hackathon-2021/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: EthCC Official AfterParty
+title: EthCC Hackathon 2021

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  Come join us for the official EthCC afterparty, sponsored by Ledger!
+  Let's build on Ethereum and have fun! 🤩✊

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: EthCC Official AfterParty
+name: EthCC Hackathon 2021

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.